 • Nylon is the most common of all carpet materials because it is made from the strongest fibers.
 It is a great choice for high traffic areas but it can pill (make little balls of fiber on the carpet) easily and be prone to static.

 • Olefin, also known as polypropylene, is a material originally designed for outdoor carpeting but is commonly used indoors these days due to its stain resisting power as well as resistance to moisture, mildew and water damage.
-Olefin is usually dyed prior to being made into fiber so the color can fade when placed in direct sunlight.
+Olefin is usually dyed before being made into the fiber so the color can fade when placed in direct sunlight.

 • Acrylic is the closest synthetic fiber to wool that is typically used in commercial buildings and offers the user soil resistance as well as static resistance.
 It is available in a wide range of colors and will not fade as easily as nylon or polyester.